-You can also add the extra step of “double opt in”.
-Double opt in is a process where after someone has filled out the signup form on your site, an email is sent to them in which they must confirm that they really want to be on your mailing list.
+You can also add the extra step of “double opt-in”.
+Double opt-in is a process where after someone has filled out the signup form on your site, an email is sent to them in which they must confirm that they really want to be on your mailing list.
 This will add legitimacy to your business and show your customers that you respect their wishes.

 Monitor Email Activity

 Successful mass emailing is more than just “fire and forget”.
-You should constantly be monitoring email patterns such as bounce, open and click through rates so you can fine tune your email and maintain good housekeeping in your distribution lists.
+You should constantly be monitoring email patterns such as bounce, open and click-through rates so you can fine-tune your email and maintain good housekeeping in your distribution lists.
 High open and click rates will improve your standing with providers, so make sure you drop inactive email addresses from your list.
 There are a number of online services that may be helpful with this process by providing easy to understand stats on your mailing.

 Monitor your email score.
 As with personal credit, your email score makes a big difference to who will do business with you, it is your reputation.
 A poor or nonexistent email track record may result in a poor sender score which could cause your email to be filtered.
 Sender scores range from 0 to 100 with scores under 70 typically ending up in spam folders.
 Keep in mind if your volume is low (under 5000) it may be advantageous to share an IP address as this can improve your score due to the overall higher volume coming from the shared IP address.
-You can monitor your reputation score with tools, such MX Toolbox or Sender Score.
+You can monitor your reputation score with tools, such as MX Toolbox or Sender Score.